-- Have day-to-day responsibility for the operation of this audiology and listening policy. - To undertake listening assessments and share information with staff.
-To make adaptions based on these assessments as necessary. - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils consistently wear their amplification and know how to maintain it should any issues arise. - To provide deaf awareness staff training to mainstream staff so they understand how much the pupils can hear and the impact on listening and learning. - Be a joint point of contact alongside the audiology coordinator for external agencies, especially educational or clinical audiology and speech and language therapists. - Liaise with potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned. - Ensure the school keeps good audiological records. - Coordinate a yearly listening environment audit and implement any changes needed from this.
+- Have day-to-day responsibility for the operation of this audiology and listening policy. - Be the first point of contact for pupils who need any help their amplification and listening technology. - To troubleshoot and repair any issues that arise with pupil's amplification and listening technology. - To order replacement or new equipment for pupils as necessary. - To help foster pupil's independence in maintaining their own hearing equipment and audiological management skills. - To undertake weekly listening checks of the student's hearing equipment and radio aids. - To undertake listening assessments and share information with staff.
+To make adaptions based on these assessments as necessary. - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils consistently wear their amplification and know how to maintain it should any issues arise. - To provide deaf awareness staff training to mainstream staff so they understand how much the pupils can hear and the impact on listening and learning. - Be a point of contact for external agencies, especially educational or clinical audiology and speech and language therapists. - Liaise with potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned. - Ensure the school keeps good audiological records. - Coordinate a yearly listening environment audit and implement any changes needed from this. - To train subject teachers in the use of radio aids and soundfields. - To communicate closely with parents about the working of the pupil's equipment; ensuring that issues are reported swiftly to the hearing aid/cochlear implant hospital as appropriate.